r-huijts/LibreChat/docs/SEARXNG_SETUP.md

 ## What Was Added

 SearXNG, a privacy-focused metasearch engine, has been integrated into your LibreChat Docker architecture following the same pattern as the code-interpreter-proxy.
+This instance is intentionally exposed only through the SearXNG MCP server so the built-in LibreChat websearch module remains untouched.

 ## Files Modified